Baked pork chops with cream of mushroom soup — a quick and easy weeknight dinner recipe that goes great with mashed potatoes or rice!

-When I was a young, single mom, my answer was usually something that could bake in the oven while I supervised baths or homework or did laundry or the numerous other tasks that come with young children.
+When I was a young, single mom, while I supervised baths or homework or did laundry or the numerous other tasks that come with young children, my answer for dinner was usually something hands-off that could bake in the oven.

 Baked Pork Chops with Cream of Mushroom Soup

-Cover tightly with tin foil and place in the oven for about thirty minutes.
-Remove the foil and bake another fifteen or twenty minutes.
-If you’re using more chops and they overlap, then you’ll need to move them around during baking so the ones on the bottom end up on the top.
+If you’re using more pork chops and they overlap, then you’ll need to move them around during baking so the ones on the bottom end up on the top.

 - 1 tablespoon Worcestershire sauce